 While the Samsung Galaxy S7 Edge is no longer the best handset in the world (that honour now belongs to the Galaxy S8) it's still an exceptional phone, and with a price drop in recent months, it's a more desirable choice than ever to some.

 It's a bigger phone, and while it doesn't have the same nearly-bezel-less design of the S8 and S8 Plus, it's still got a beautiful screen, the same decent battery life and excellent camera - and again, it's now much cheaper with the prospects of dynamite Black Friday 2017 deals looking likely.
+As you'll see from our editorially-chosen deals and customisable widget below, Three is currently leading the way, with its £30pm for 30GB deal being our top pick.

 The best Samsung Galaxy S7 Edge deals: